Marine and Offshore

 Marine classification society approvals

-Pressure transmitters for marine and offshore installations are typically required to carry type approval from one or more classification societies.
-These approvals confirm that the device has been tested for suitability in the marine environment — including vibration, EMC, temperature cycling and ingress protection.
-The required society depends on the flag state, vessel type and owner/operator specification.
+Selecting a pressure transmitter for marine and offshore installations starts with classification society approval — and often ATEX or IECEx requirements alongside it.
+Many installations require type approval from one or more classification societies, confirming the device has been tested for suitability in the marine environment, including vibration, EMC, temperature cycling and ingress protection.
+The required society, housing materials and protection ratings depend on the vessel type, flag state and owner/operator specification.

 DNV